 This standard defines FOD Prevention Program requirements for organizations that design, develop, and provide aviation, space, and defense products and services; and by organizations providing post-delivery support, including the provision of maintenance (AS9110), spare parts (AS9120), or materials for their own products and services.

 NAS 412 REV. 2 – Foreign Object Damage/Foreign Object Debris (FOD) Prevention

 NAS 412 Rev. 2 establishes a standard for the military and commercial industry to prevent foreign object damage (FOD) to aerospace products being designed, developed, manufactured, assembled, operated, repaired, modified, refurbished, and maintained.

 FOD Prevention Training

-International Aerospace Quality Group (IAQG) offers a Free FOD Prevention Training.
+International Aerospace Quality Group (IAQG) offers Free FOD Prevention Training.